Resource Configuration Policies

 Review Provider Best-Practices and Published Policies

 All of the hyper-scale cloud providers offer extensive guidance and reference implementations of best-practice configurations for secure resource configuration.
-Many providers offer libraries of published and maintained policies (e.g. Azure built-in policy definitionsopen in new window) that you can leverage out of the box.
+Many providers offer libraries of published and maintained policies (e.g. Azure built-in policy definitions) that you can leverage out of the box.
 Reference landing zone implementations supplied by the cloud providers (see the Related Tools section below) also often contain custom policy implementations that can serve as templates for your own policies.

 Leverage Infrastructure-as-Code and Resource Hierarchy